fishermedders/Krist.js/README.md

 ## Usage
 To use this package in a project, run `npm i krist.js`.

+## Documentation
-## More useful documentation coming to your local krist.js github repo page soon :)
+Most documentation is at the wiki page under this github repo *More useful documentation coming to your local krist.js github repo page soon :)